florianneukirchen/qgis_data_clock/README.md

 ## Usage from the Python Console

-It is possible to call the figure factory functions from the python console.
+It is possible to call the figure factory functions from the QGIS python console.
 This allows to change the plot with Plotly methods such as `fig.update_layout()` and `fig.update_traces()`.

 API documentation:
 - [factory.layer_to_df()](doc/factory/todataframe.md)